 How Can I Find Out If The MAF Sensor Is Bad?

-The MAF sensor diagnostic test involves the following:
+Your MAF sensor diagnostic test should include the following steps:

-- Checking for MAF sensor trouble codes with a code reader or scan tool.
+- Check for MAF sensor trouble codes with a code reader or scan tool.

-- Making sure that the MAF sensor is receiving 12 Volts.
+- Confirm that the MAF sensor is receiving 12 Volts.

-- Making sure that the MAF sensor is receiving Ground.
+- Confirm that the MAF sensor is receiving Ground.

-- Making sure that the sensor's MAF Hertz frequency signal increases/decreases as the engine is accelerated/decelerated.
+- Confirm that the sensor's MAF voltage signal increases/decreases as the engine is accelerated/decelerated.

-If the MAF Hertz frequency signal does not increase/decrease as you accelerate/decelerate the engine, then you can conclude that your 3.3L Buick or Oldsmobile's MAF sensor is bad and needs to be replaced.
+If the MAF sensor's output signal does not increase/decrease as you accelerate/decelerate the engine, then you can conclude that the MAF sensor is bad and needs replacement.

-Testing the mass airflow sensor is something that you can do without having to take it to an automotive repair shop.
+Testing the mass airflow sensor is something you can do without taking your 4.0L Ford Explorer (Mercury Mountaineer) to an automotive repair shop (but you can).

-Can I Drive My Car With A Bad MAF Sensor?
+Can I Drive My Explorer (Mountaineer) With A Bad MAF Sensor?

-Depending on the severity of the symptoms the bad MAF sensor is causing, you may not be able to safely drive the vehicle.
+Also, depending on the severity of the driveability issues the faulty MAF sensor is causing, you won't be able to drive the vehicle at all.

-You can find a complete list of 3.3L V6 Buick and Oldsmobile tutorials in this index:
+You can find a complete list of 4.0L Ford Explorer (Mercury Mountaineer) tutorials in this index:

 Here's a small sample of the tutorials you'll find in the index: